Biggest Tax Benefits of Owning a Home

 Though the rules were a little more relaxed back in the day, you can still deduct most (if not all) of your mortgage interest every year.
 This option is open for houses up to $750,000 in price as well as Home Equity Lines of Credit that are used to make improvements to your home.

-This seems like a misnomer, but it’s not.
+Another great tax benefit of buying a house is state and local property tax deductions.
 If you’ve already paid your state and local property taxes, then you can deduct most of them when federal tax time comes.
 With these deductions, there’s a limit to how much you can deduct from your taxes.

 Due to the Tax Cuts and Jobs Act of 2017, there is a $10,000 limit to how much you can deduct from your current tax bill.
 Even so, that’s enough for most homeowners to get a sizable deduction once tax time rolls in.